 The definitive provenance of that name is lost in the mists of time, but I have hearsay evidence that a gentleman called Dennis Adams, who later fell out with the committee of the time and therefore had no contact with the club for forty years, first suggested it but I’ve no idea which other names were also considered, either before or after the original choice of Willows.

-For a little more detail on the founding of the club and its history over the past sixty-two years may I suggest reading the booklet that was put together for the fiftieth anniversary celebrations, links to which can be found in the final paragraph of the Review section on the page dedicated to the celebrations for that event.Back to top of page
+For a little more detail on the founding of the club and its history over the past sixty-four years may I suggest reading the booklet that was put together for the fiftieth anniversary celebrations, links to which can be found in the final paragraph of the Review section on the page dedicated to the celebrations for that event.Back to top of page

 As an illustration of the continuing growth of the site, at the start of the 2000 season the site consisted of 17 HTML pages of about 700K (over 600K of which was a version of the fortieth anniversary document); by 2001 that was 29 pages of 450K (with the fortieth anniversary page having been shrunk to less than 100K); just before the 2002 season it was 76 pages of 1.75MB (none of which includes the photos, which didn’t appear until that final 2002 pre-season update); prior to the 2003 season it was 210 pages of nearly 5.4MB; and at the start of the 2004 season, 243 pages of just shy of 7.5MB plus another 2MB or so of photos.
 Things stabilised as the site matured, but at the end of the 2007 season we were up to 287 pages and nearly 12MB, at the start of 2010 there was roughly 21MB spread over more than 320 pages and a decade later we are north of 450 pages and 300MB.

 So the long answer seems to be that, rather like painting the Forth road bridge, there is always more to be done, and by the time I get to the end there will be other areas that need attention.Back to top of page